yohman/up206a/README.md

 Yoh: Thursdays 1PM - 3PM and by appointment

+Bo: 12:45-1:45pm on Mondays and by appointment

-Bo and Chris: TBD and by appointment
+Chris: TBD and by appointment

 ## Course Description